 For example, poor lighting in hallways and stairways can lead to disabling falls at night, especially since older adults are more likely to need to use the bathroom in the middle of the night.

-If you need more direction for what kinds of modifications should be made, Five Star Senior Living has a comprehensive list of safety hazards in the home for older adults
+If you need more direction for what kinds of modifications should be made, Five Star Senior Living has a comprehensive list of safety hazards in the home for older adults you can review.

 PRO: Spend More Time with Your Parent